 - Access to our whole-body chamber that can provide even cooling to your entire body throughout your treatment.

-- Rather than use liquid nitrogen like most other cryotherapy providers, we use alternative methods and materials.
-This reduces the risk of cryo-burn and other side effects.
+- Rather than use liquid nitrogen like most other cryotherapy providers, we use one of the world's first oxygen chambers to improve the effectiveness of cold therapy.
+This reduces the risk of unwanted side effects.

 Best of all, you’ll be able to ask our trained professionals at any point if you have questions or concerns about the cryotherapy process.